goodeggs/conjunctive-to-disjunctive/README.md

 This function helps us deal with a mongodb performance issue around query planning.
 (See also: https://jira.mongodb.org/browse/SERVER-13732)

+:bug: :bug: :bug:

+**NOTE: This bug has been fixed as of MongoDB 3.5.4.** Please don't use this library if you're using recent Mongo, since the resulting code will be unnecessarily confusing.

+:bug: :bug: :bug:

 Transforms queries that are expressed in Conjunctive Normal Form:
 ```js
 {